Quantitative Reductions and Vertex-Ranked Infinite Games (Full Version): Vertex-Ranked Games

-The remainder of this section is dedicated to providing tight bounds on the complexity of solving vertex-ranked games with respect to some given bound.
+The remainder of this section is dedicated to providing bounds on the complexity of solving vertex-ranked games with respect to some given bound.
 In particular, we show that vertex-ranked~$\sup$-games can be solved with only an additive linear blowup compared to the complexity of solving the corresponding qualitative games.
 Vertex-ranked~$\limsup$-games, on the other hand, can be solved while incurring only a polynomial blowup compared to solving the corresponding qualitative games.

-\subsection{Solving Vertex-Ranked~\boldmath{$\sup$}-Games}
+\subsection{Solving Vertex-Ranked~{$\sup$}-Games}

-Let us start by noting that solving vertex-ranked $\sup$-games is at least as hard as solving the underlying qualitative games.
+We begin by observing that solving vertex-ranked $\sup$-games is at least as hard as solving the underlying qualitative games, since the former subsumes the latter.
 This is due to the fact that Player~$0$ has a winning strategy in~$(\arena, \wincond)$ if and only if she has a strategy with cost at most zero in~$(\arena, \suprankgame(\wincond, \rank))$, where~$\rank$ is the constant function assigning zero to every vertex.

 {\mathfrak{G}} {\text{Ver}} {\textsc{CPre}} [1]{{#1}^\textsc{rnk}_{\sup}} [1]{{#1}^\textsc{rnk}_{\lim}}